psarsky/tabletop-kingdom/README.md

 # Tabletop Kingdom

 This repository contains my project for the Introduction to Internet Applications course at AGH UST.
-The project implements an e-commerce application focusing on tabletop games.
+The project implements an e-commerce application focusing on tabletop games, utilizing React.js, Material UI, Express.js and SQLite.

 ## Table of Contents